Boyan Peykov

-Boyan Peykov (Bulgarian Cyrillic: Боян Пейков; born 1 May 1984) is a former Bulgarian footballer who played as a goalkeeper.
-Peykov is currently goalkeeping coach at Cherno More Varna.
+Boyan Goshev Peykov (Bulgarian Cyrillic: Боян Гошев Пейков; born 1 May 1984) is a Bulgarian former professional footballer who played as a goalkeeper.
+He is currently the goalkeeping coach of Cherno More Varna.

 Club career

 Peykov had previously played for Conegliano German, Nesebar, Vidima-Rakovski, Dunav Rousse, Minyor Radnevo and Beroe Stara Zagora.
 With Beroe he won Bulgarian Cup for 2009-10 season.
 Peykov signed with Litex Lovech in August 2013 as a cover for Evgeni Aleksandrov after their first choice goalkeeper Ilko Pirgov had sustained an injury.

 On 4 November 2016, following a 2–3 home defeat by Pomorie, Peykov was released by Tsarsko Selo Sofia as a player.
-Peykov continued to be the goalkeepers coach in the team.
+Peykov continued to be the goalkeeping coach in the team.

 International career

 Peykov earned his only cap for Bulgaria on 9 February 2011 in the 2–2 away draw with Estonia in a friendly match after coming on as a second-half substitute for Nikolay Mihaylov.